Fight for Daly City Dunes

 It’s an old story.
 Another species that once flourished is being pushed to extinction by modern human encroachment.
 The callippe silverspot has been gradually pushed into a few remaining islands of habitat, including San Bruno Mountain south of San Francisco.
 Critics say a long-simmering development proposal threatens that habitat.

-A year after fire burned through two canyons on San Bruno Mountain, artist Jack Laws visited to see how different fire intensities left their mark on the plants of Buckeye and Owl canyons.
+A year after fire burned through San Bruno Mountain, artist Jack Laws visited to see the recovery of Buckeye and Owl canyons.

 Is it possible to find a summer job that lets you be outside, learn new skills, get educated about the area’s environmental richness and gives you the occasional free sandwich?
 Some Bay Area teens did just that.
 This summer crews of local youth are working in parks all over the Bay Area, thanks to federal stimulus money.